julian-weimer/Snail-s-Vocabularies/Readme.md

 For some, manually creating personal decks can be part of their learning journey, but I always preferred having a ready-made deck so I could just start learning right away.

-Wouldn't it be great to have high-quality vocabulary decks that are not behind any subscriptions and freely accessible to anyone?
+Wouldn't it be great to have high-quality vocabulary decks that are not behind any subscriptions and freely accessible to everyone?

 ## Features